henrik/thepugautomatic.com-eleventy/src/site/posts/2025-07-11-synchronise-variant-inventory-quantity-with-shopify-flow.md

 This blog post won't hold your hand with exactly how to install or use Shopify Flow – please find a tutorial for that.
 I will describe what goes into this specific flow, and hopefully you can piece it together.

-Please be aware that workflows can take a few seconds to run, so if two variants of the same product are sold at the same time in a high-traffic store, each may update the other based only on its own inventory count, leaving the inventory count too high.
+Please be aware that workflows can take several seconds to run, so if two variants of the same product are sold at the same time in a high-traffic store, each may update the other based only on its own inventory count, leaving the inventory count too high.
 (A "race condition".)
 Perhaps this could be mitigated by further checks in the workflow; I have not bothered.

 ## Create the workflow

 Now, create your workflow.

-This is what it will look like when you're done:
+It will look something like this when you're done:

 ![Screenshot of workflow](/images/content/2025-07-12/workflow.png)